Laura-Oliveira/Material-Design-Course/README.md

 This Ecommerce App was crafted not only as a study project but to **showcase production-level Android development** skills and design decisions that European tech teams look for:

-- ✅ **MVVM architecture & Clean Architecture principles**: maintainable, testable and easy-to-scale codebase
+- ✅ **MVVM & Clean Architecture**: maintainable, testable and easy-to-scale codebase
 - 📦 **Modular and scalable structure**: ready for new features, product categories and payments
 - 🎨 **Material Design 3**: modern, consistent UI following Google’s latest design guidelines
 - ⚡ **Reactive UI with LiveData & Data Binding**: smooth and dynamic user experience